30,000 Palestinians perform Friday prayer at Aqsa Mosque

 According to the Islamic Endowments Department in Jerusalem, around 30,000 Muslims performed the Friday prayer at the holy shrine.

-The Israeli forces stormed Aqsa during the Friday sermon, preventing many worshipers from entering the holy shrine.
-A Palestinian boy was detained during the events.

-The Israeli police also blocked several roads leading to the Old City of Jerusalem and hindered the movement of Palestinian citizens.
+Since the early morning hours, the Israeli police have blocked several roads leading to the Old City of Jerusalem and hindered the movement of Palestinian citizens.

+The preacher of Aqsa Mosque, Sheikh Muhammad Sarandah, slammed during the Friday sermon the failure of the Islamic and Arab nations to support the besieged people of the Gaza Strip.

+“The rulers must care about Aqsa Mosque and the people of Gaza,” he added.

 Sources: Palestinian Information Center